 How to cultivate a deep, intimate, personal relationship with Jesus!

 To grow in intimacy with the Lord turn to the scripture choosing some passage that is simple and practical.
+Verses that contain one of the names of God (1) are excellent choices!
 Then take the scripture into the Lord’s presence quietly and humbly just like when you pray.
 Read a small portion of the passage of scripture being careful as you read.
 Read it as if you are savoring your favorite food for the first time.
 Do not move quickly from verse to verse but rather read slowly.
 You are not trying to study this passage or pick out its primary theme.
 You are not to move from this passage until you have sensed the very heart of what you have read in your spiritual heart.
 Then take the portion of scripture that has touched you and pray that to God the Father.
 Realize this method is not judged by how much of the scripture that you read but by the way in which you read.
 Reading quickly will provide little benefit.
-Plunge deeply into the words of the scripture you are reading until revelation, like a light suddenly coming into darkness, breaks upon you.
+Plunge deeply into the words of the scripture you are reading until revelation, like a light suddenly coming into the darkness, breaks upon you.
 Once you have mastered this technique, then you are ready for Step Two.